This creamy mushroom soup with black garlic and porcini can be made with any mushrooms you love and is served with crispy onion rings.

 - 2-3 cloves black garlic

-- 1 cup milk (or almond milk if vegan)
+- 1 cup almond milk (or regular milk for non vegans)

 - For the crispy onion rings: